tapiacharl04-design/charmeer/README.md

 **What I did:**
 - Logged alerts and findings from the Splunk dashboard work as tickets, rather than leaving them as one-off searches.
-- Practiced triage: assigning priority and severity based on *[e.g., asset criticality, likelihood, potential business impact]* instead of treating every alert the same.
+- Practiced triage: assigning priority and severity based on its critical level instead of treating every alert the same.
 - Wrote structured incident reports for higher-priority cases — summary, timeline, indicators of compromise, and recommended remediation.
 - Treated documentation as a deliverable in itself.